nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 Nature gifted humankind ten fingers.
 As a direct consequence of Nature's decision, our Math (and numbers) are almost always expressed in base 10.
 If an alien specie (with eight fingers) discovers mathematics, they will probably use base 8 (octal) to represent their numbers.
 Meanwhile, computers love base 2 (binary) because computers have only two fingers: 1 and 0, or one and none.

+> The [Mayan numeral system](https://en.wikipedia.org/wiki/Maya_numerals) was the system to represent numbers and calendar dates in the Maya civilization.
+It was a vigesimal (base-20) positional numeral system.

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/cutealien.png)

 In mathematics, a base refers to the number of distinct symbols we use to represent and store numbers.